BEGINNER’S GUIDE

 Haulage and transportation of product through various operational stages

-Storage and stockpiling of materials, separated by grades such as low, high, and overburden
+Storage and stockpiling of materials, separated by low grade, high grade, and overburden/waste

 Crushing, separation, communition, grinding and/or milling